jfjoung/AI_For_Chemistry/README.md

-# AI_For_Chemistry
+# AI For Chemistry
 AI for Chemistry – Course Materials

-This repository contains course materials for the AI for Chemistry class, including Python scripts, datasets, tutorials, and project guidelines.
+This repository contains course materials for the AI for Chemistry class offered by the Department of Chemistry at Kookmin University, taught by Professor Joonyoung F. Joung.

 Key Topics:
 Python Programming for Chemical Data Analysis
 Chemical Representations (SMILES, InChI, Graphs) Machine Learning Applications in Chemistry